-It’s seems so easy for us to abandoned a relationship with ourselves when we get into a romantic partnership/marriage.
+It seems so easy for us to abandon a relationship with ourselves when we get into a romantic partnership/marriage.
 We say to ourselves we want to be with someone that knows and understands us.
-But at some point we assume the belief that they know us better than we know ourselves.
+But at some point, we assume the belief that they know us better than we know ourselves.
 Our partners definitely get to know us in one of the most intimate and vulnerable ways; however they can never experience our feelings the way we do, they can just make assumptions about them.

 The meaning of TRUST: firm belief in the reliability, truth, ability, or strength of someone or something.